Last Update: 1/23/22

 - Medical expenses may or may not be paid – it depends upon whether they are allowed as covered damages

-Can You Still Seek Compensation For Your Damages?
+Can You Still Seek Compensation From The At-Fault Driver For Your Damages?
 Can You Still File a Lawsuit?

 Having coverage under Florida’s workers’ compensation system does not bar an injury victim from seeking damages from those who are to blame for the accident.